eNMS-automation/eNMS/docs/event_driven/rest_api.rst

 - A key titled ``pools`` which is associated to a value list of the specific pools you want to run.
 - A key titled ``ip_addresses`` which is associated to a value list of the IPs you want to run.
+- A key titled ``payload" which contains a dictionary of the keys: values specific to the service being run.

 The job can be run asynchronously or not with the ``async`` key:
   - ``async`` False, you send a request to the REST API, eNMS runs the job and it responds to your request when the job is done running.
 The response will contain the result of the job, but the connection might time out if the job takes too much time to run.